We put great importance to data protection and therefore use the data you provide to us with upmost care.

 Autonomous shuttles and the use of solar energy on the streets of Lamia, Greece

 This project was part of the Horizon2020 FABULOS project, where Auve Tech participated together with Mobile Civitatem Consortium.
-Despite the country's lockdown due to the COVID-19 pandemic, our autonomous shuttles covered a total of 1,930km and served 399 end users.
+Despite the country's lockdown due to the COVID-19 pandemic, our autonomous, electric shuttles covered a total of 1,930km and served 399 end users.

 Autonomous shuttle connecting the airport, the shopping centre and Ülemiste City in Tallinn

-An autonomous shuttle bus service connected the frequently visited Ülemiste City with the Tallinn International Airport and the Ülemiste shopping center by extending the existing public transportation network.
+An autonomous, electric shuttle bus service connected the frequently visited Ülemiste City with the Tallinn International Airport and the Ülemiste shopping center, by extending the existing public transportation network.